tradokk/kubernetes-workshop/example-1-nginx/README.md

 ## Introduction

-In this workshop, you'll learn how to deploy and manage applications in a Kubernetes cluster and automate various tasks using Makefiles.
-Kubernetes is a powerful container orchestration system, and Makefiles can simplify and streamline your development and deployment workflows.
+In this workshop, you'll learn how to deploy and manage applications in a Kubernetes cluster.
+Kubernetes is a powerful container orchestration system, and many tools allow you to have a better expirience.
+In this case, we use just kubernetes

 ## Getting Started